dainst/dai-publications-html-frontmatter/README.md

 ## Installation

-* Download the src-code as zip
+* Download the src-code as zip (click on "code", then: Download Zip)
 * Unzip the src code on your desktop and keep src-folder and index.html together in one folder (e.g. dai-frontmatter)
 * Open [dai-frontmatter]/index.html with your preferred browser